Chilling Discovery: Cold Weather Algae Blooms Uncovered

 If you’ve read any of our blogs, you already know the plethora of negative impacts of harmful algal blooms (HABs).
-From depleted oxygen levels to fish kills, and from skin irritations to liver damage, the consequences of these blooms are well-documented.
+From depleted oxygen levels to fish kills, and from skin irritations to liver damage, the consequences of these harmful algae blooms are well-documented.

-How frequent are cold algal blooms?
+How frequent are cold algae blooms?

 What types are there?